 As everyone knows, the Day of the Dead (Día de los Muertos) is a very important celebration throughout Mexico, but like many traditions, it has begun to fade over time.
-The spirit of the 4th Altar Walk (Caminata de Altares) is precisely to rescue this tradition and seeks to involve the entire town in keeping it current.
+The spirit of the Muerto Morelos 2023 5th Altar Walk (Caminata de Altares) is precisely to rescue this tradition and seeks to involve the entire town in keeping it current.

 The founding seed of this movement was Goleta street in Villas 1.
 Here, a tour was organized to visit all the altars on the block, each one put their offering; they told stories of the people in the pictures, their favorite foods, and activities, so the neighbors got to know each other a little better.